rifaterdemsahin/certbot/README.md

 2. **Schedule automatic renewal with Cron**:

-   Certbot should automatically configure a cron job, but you can manually add one to ensure certificates are renewed twice daily:
+   Certbot usually configures a cron job automatically, but you can manually add one to ensure certificates are renewed twice daily:

    ```bash
    sudo crontab -e